2024–2026 Georgian protests: Repression

 On 11 March 2025, Georgian civil society representatives held a briefing regarding Zviad Tsetskhladze and seven other activists charged with group violence.
 They concluded that "these people were subject to political retaliation" as "there was not a shred of evidence to suggest that the group was premeditated and organized".

 Another TSU lecturer working in the department of law was fired on 13 March after an eight-year tenure.
 As she explained, she had been facing harassment and unfair treatment from the management since the adoption of the controversial Russian law.

 Meanwhile, the ISFED, representing the interests of 43 public servants fired from the National Agency of Public Registry at courts, announced that their dismissal was discriminatory and groundless.
 After more than 350 members of the agency had condemned the 28 November announcement about suspension of EU integration and a violent crackdown on protestors, the authorities launched a purge in the pretext of reorganization.
 The watchdog concluded that amendments to the law on public services became a tool for politically motivated dismissals and contradicted the Constitution.

 On 17 March, the authorities targeted five public funds providing financial assistance to people fined during the ongoing anti-regime protests or dismissed from their jobs due to their civic activism.
 The Prosecutor's Office confirmed the freezing of their accounts and announced that it was conducting an investigation into several criminal offenses, including sabotage, assisting a foreign country, foreign organization, or foreign-controlled organization in hostile activities, and financing activities directed against the constitutional order and national security.

 Elene Khoshtaria, the Droa party leader, detained on 28 March, sent a letter from a detention facility saying that several female police officers subjected her to degrading treatment, tied her hands and forcefully stripped her naked, also inflicted physical injuries on her jaws and teeth.
 This information sparked outcry both inside the country and abroad with a wide range of public figures, among them the Public Defender, condemning such treatment as inhumane.
 Different politicians, including from abroad, called for her immediate release.
 A few hours later Khoshtaria was set free.

+A November BBC investigation found that Georgian police used the chemical weapon camite against protestors in 2024.
+UN Special Rapporteur on Torture Alice Edwards said the investigation reflected use of an "experimental weapon" against the population, "absolutely in violation of human rights law."